Large Language Model-Based Agents for Software Engineering: A Survey: Analysis from SE Perspectives

 \subsubsection{Unit Testing}

-Unit testing checks the isolated and small unit (\eg{} method or class) in the software under test, which helps quickly identify and localize the bugs, especially for complicated software systems.
+Unit testing checks the isolated and small unit (\eg{} method or class) in the software under test, which helps quickly identify and locate bugs, especially for complicated software systems.
 Yuan~\et{}~\cite{Chattester} perform a study showing the potentials of LLMs (\eg{} ChatGPT) in generating unit tests with decent readability and usability.
-However, the unit tests generated by standalone LLMs still exhibit compilation/execution errors and limited coverage.
-Therefore, recent works have built LLM-based agents that primarily extend standalone LLMs by iteratively refining the generated unit tests towards better correctness, coverage, and fault detection capabilities.
-Table~\ref{tab:unittest} summarizes the existing LLM-based agents for unit test generation, and Figure~\ref{fig:ut} illustrates their common pipeline.
+However, the unit tests generated by standalone LLMs still exhibit compilation/execution errors and limited coverage. \junwei{ Therefore, recent works have built LLM-based agents that extend standalone LLMs by iteratively refining the generated unit tests with distinct strategies and targets.
+We organize this section around the three primary enhancement directions, including reducing compilation/execution errors, improving test coverage, and enhancing the fault detection capability of tests.} Table~\ref{tab:unittest} summarizes the existing LLM-based agents for unit test generation.

-\textbf{A. Iterative Refinement to Fix Compilation/Execution Errors.} The test cases directly generated by LLMs can exhibit compilation or execution errors.
-Therefore, inspired by program repair~\cite{ConversationalAPR}, LLM-based agents further eliminate such errors by iteratively collecting the error messages and fixing the buggy test code~\cite{TestPilot, Chattester, chatunitester}.
-For example, TestPilot~\cite{TestPilot} generates tests by constructing detailed prompts, including the function signature, implementation, documentation, and usage examples; it reflects on the feedback of failing tests and error messages to refine prompts and generate corrective tests iteratively.
-ChatTester~\cite{Chattester} leverages LLMs to understand the intention of focal methods, and then generates a corresponding unit test; in addition, the iterative test refiner of ChatTester performs a more fine-grained refinement than TestPilot, which analyzes error messages and leverages static analysis tools to localize the buggy code for the next iteration refinement.
-Similarly, ChatUniTest~\cite{chatunitester} adopts a generation-validation-repair mechanism to refine the tests.

-\textbf{B. Iterative Refinement to Increase Coverage.} CoverUp~\cite{CoverUp} is an LLM-powered test generation system designed to achieve high coverage rates.
-It dissects the task by segmenting the source code and employs the SlipCover tool ~\cite{SlipCover} to conduct a detailed coverage analysis.
-Using an iterative approach, CoverUp refines its prompts to focus on areas of the code that lack coverage, thereby enhancing the overall quality and comprehensiveness of the generated test suite.
-Yang \et{}~\cite{TELPA} propose TELPA to enhance the coverage of hard-to-reach branches in software testing.
-Its methodology involves a two-pronged program analysis: backward and forward method invocation analysis, for a better understanding of the methods with uncovered branches.
-TELPA also employs counter-example sampling to guide LLMs toward generating novel tests that diverge from ineffective ones.
-The feedback-based process refines these tests iteratively through a CoT strategy, further improving coverage.
+\junwei{\textbf{Framework:} Figure~\ref{fig:ut} illustrates the common framework of LLM-based agents for unit testing.
+Agent-based testing systems take the program under test (PUT) as input, generate initial test cases, and iteratively refine them by leveraging feedback from external tools such as compilation/testing outputs and static analysis results.
+The refinement target includes reducing execution/compilation errors, improving test coverage, and enhancing the fault detection capability. }